Where's the Value in Your Business at the End of the Day?

 I was in a Facebook group earlier this week discussing with some colleagues the work of a well-known business around creating a business that has value.
+It got me wondering what they meant by value, and what really is the ultimate legacy we can leave behind.

 Many of the members agreed with the thesis that the value of a business is in what you can sell it for, and that we should be striving to systematise and remove ourselves as far as possible.